Skip to Content

 Stage 4: Populate

 The script discovers forms on the page and fills matching hidden fields with attribution data.
-A two-tier handler architecture ensures broad platform coverage:
+See Conversion Tracking for the full form population architecture, supported platforms, and field mapping details.

 Touch Snapshot Lifecycle